apple/coremltools/.github/ISSUE_TEMPLATE/---bug-report.md

 ---

 ## 🐞Describe the bug

+- Only create an issue here for bugs in the coremltools Python package.
+If this is a bug with the Core ML Framework or Xcode, please submit your bug here: https://developer.apple.com/bug-reporting/
-- A clear and brief description of what the bug is.
+- A clear and brief description of the bug.
-- Is this a converter issue?
-If yes, please specify which converter (sci-kit, keras, xgboost etc.)

-## Trace
+## Stack Trace
-If applicable, please paste the error trace.
+- If applicable, please paste the complete stack trace.

 ## To Reproduce
-- If a python script can reproduce the error, please paste the code snippet
+- Please add a minimal code example that can reproduce the error when running it.
 ```
-# Paste code snippet here
+# Paste Python code snippet here, complete with any required import statements.
 ```
-- If applicable, please attach the source model
-    - If the model cannot be shared publicly, please attach it via filing a bug report at https://developer.apple.com/bug-reporting/  and provide the reference number here
-- If it is a model conversion issue and the conversion succeeds, however, if there is a numerical mismatch between the original and the coreml model, please paste script used for comparison.
+- If the model conversion succeeds, but there is a numerical mismatch in predictions, please include code used for comparisons.

 ## System environment (please complete the following information):
- - coremltools version  (e.g., 3.0b5):
+ - coremltools version:
- - OS (e.g., MacOS, Linux):
- - macOS version (if applicable):
- - XCode version (if applicable):
- - How you install python (anaconda, virtualenv, system):
- - python version (e.g. 3.7):
+ - OS (e.g. MacOS version or Linux type):
- - any other relevant information:
+ - Any other relevant version information:
-     - e.g. keras version if using keras conversion etc.
+     - e.g. PyTorch or TensorFlow version

 ## Additional context
-Add any other context about the problem here.
+- Add any other context about the problem here.